snek5000/snek5000/docs/tuto_phill_setup.myst.md

 <!-- #region tags=[] -->

-# First steps with `snek5000-phill`: setting up a simulation
+# First step with `snek5000-phill`: setting up a simulation

 ## Installation of `snek5000-phill`